maverickspectacle/database/pages/psychology.md

 ## Heritability

+Across a large number of traits analyzed, there was a mean 49% heritability of the traits among populations<ref>https://www.nature.com/articles/ng.3285</ref>.

 Heritability is a very misleading concept for several reasons.
 It is often assumed to be the amount of a trait that is due to genetics, but there is no measure of this.
 There are several limitations to the notion of heritability<ref>https://wires.onlinelibrary.wiley.com/doi/10.1002/wcs.1400</ref>:

 * First, heritability looks at the proportion of population variance in a trait that can be explained by population differences in genetics.
 This means that heritability estimates can be very different for the same trait depending on the population examined.
 For example, in the case of a population with very little environmental variation, you will have a significantly higher heritability estimate for a trait compared with a population with very high environmental variation.